eggsbenjamin/sainsburys-technical-test/README.md

 ### Improvements

 The status codes don't give too much away.
 You're either going to to get a 200 with the required result from an endpoint or a 500 if anything goes wrong.
-The only endpoint that gives a meaningful message on a particular error is '/clinics/:postcode' where a 400 is returned if a potentially valid postcode is passed as the postcode URI parameter.
+The only endpoint that gives a meaningful message on a particular error is '/clinics/:postcode' where a 400 is returned if a potentially invalid postcode is passed as the postcode URI parameter.
 The app would be more user friendly if it gave informative HTTP Status codes and messages when an error/bad request occurs.

 The logging should be supressed during the tetsts.